marbl/MetagenomeScope/GENERAL_TODO.md

       export the JSON?
 That'd have a few advantages, one prominent one being that the user wouldn't have to open up the graph in the browser to get the pertinent JSON.
+        * Alternatively, we could just skip Cytoscape.js in this step and figure out how to convert the data we have in the .db file to a JSON object/something else that could be loaded into desktop Cytoscape.
+(There is a plugin for Cytoscape that loads .dot and .gv files---looked into it for a bit, seemed alright but not sure how useful it could be.)

 * File more issue reports with Cytoscape.js.
 Remaining errors:
     * unbundled-bezier causing the need for control-point-distances attributes